Skip to content

 Before closing, work through this checklist:

-- Get a septic inspection.
+• Get a septic inspection.
 A licensed contractor checks the tank, the drainfield, and the flow.
-See our real-estate septic inspection page.
+See our septic tank inspection page.

-- Check the springs status.
-If the parcel is in a Priority Focus Area, a future replacement may need to be an ENR system.
+• Check the springs status.
+If the parcel is inside the Silver and Rainbow BMAP, a future replacement will likely need to be an ENR system.

 Buying raw land